cailmdaley/exoplanet_distributions/README.md

 # exoplanet_distributions
 Fitting the synthetic radial velocity curves of a distribution planets; please see the [paper](misc/exo_project_paper.pdf) for an in-depth explanation.
-Some choice figures are displayed below.
+Some choice figures are displayed below, and almost all of the interesting code is in [`classes.py`](classes.py)

 ![alt text](figures/fit_SNR=1.png)